kavynabel/iliwycmbd_streamlit/README.md

 - Click attach to running container, this will show you that container that we ran through docker from powershell.
 Click that and you will be taken to a new vs code window.
 - Bring in the left side bar, to folders, and click Open folder.
 Then click ok to load everything in.

-Note - you should see many files from the docker container and all the files from the GitHub repo that you cloned down to your class folder.
+Note - In the work folder you will see the repository folder iliwycmbd_streamlit containing all the files from the GitHub repo that you cloned down to your 460 folder.

 Open your terminal